mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Depot, which provides personnel, training, berthing and maintenance services for the Core Sector Fleet.
-The world of Depot Prime – or Uugnii, as the Vilani called it – is theorised to have been terraformed but never settled by the Ancients.
+The world of Depot Prime – or Uugnii, as the Vilani called it – is theorized to have been terraformed but never settled by the Ancients.
 Perhaps even more fascinating are the ruins of a multi-world civilization on Adguu Uun, Guun and Mukiid.
 There is a body of evidence that